GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: X feet, where X is the spell tier squared

 **Effect**: If you are within range of that attack, it is redirected against you.
-A creature performing a melee attack may make a [Body] or [Will] check against a DV of the spellcheck's points of success + your [Magic] bonus to prevet this.
+A creature performing a melee attack may make a [Body] or [Will] check against a DV of the spellcheck's points of success + your [Magic] bonus to prevent this.

 If the spell check is a critical success, the attack suffers a penalty equal to the spell's tier for the purpose of determining a critical hit.